amitbakde99/Udacity-Notebook/SQL/Lesson-3-Aggregations.md

 AND occurred_at < '2017-01-01'
 ```
 Here, we SELECT the COUNT of all records, which we'll call order_count, FROM the orders table WHERE occurred_at is great than or equal to '2016-12-01' AND less than '2017-01-01'.
+Notice that COUNT does not consider rows that have NULL values.
+Therefore, this can be useful for quickly identifying which rows have missing data.

 ### SUM
 SUM will add up all of the numerical values in a column, ignoring the null values.
 Here's an example,